 I imagined Hot Springs as something of a frontier town: ripe with bearded young hipsters fresh off the Appalachian Trail.
 I was right, but only partially.
 Yep, bearded dudes but they are very clean and uses beard soap for their beards to keep it fresh and clean.
 The trail walkers, or “Thru Hikers” as they’re called, were around, but there was also a festival going on.
 It had been going on since Thursday and it was Saturday.
 We walked part of the Appalachian trail but the music was too loud for too far, so we returned to see what was happening.
 The tickets were $50 a piece, but the kids could get in free.
 We didn’t go, but we did stop and eat at the tavern on the river.
 The beer was good and so was the food.
 We listened to live music and the weather was perfect.

 The trail was rife with tents and personal effects, strewn across the river shoreline, haphazardly.
 People were sleeping everywhere and I’m guessing a lot of them had been there a few days.
 The festival was in full swing, but we were somehow immune to its lure, vaccinated to its charm.
 The music was too loud, but too far in the distant.
 The call of its tune was muffled and unappealing, like so many smothered bass speakers, rattling the surroundings and miffing the locals.
 The drive back was quiet and faster than the way up.
-I would go back to the little city in the mountains, but I’d want to camp myself.
+I would go back to the little city in the mountains, but I’d want to camp myself or stay in one of the hostels or vacation rentals.
 It was too bad we had to leave without seeing the night life.

 I didn’t get a chance to see the actual Hot Springs the city is named after, but I did see the resort that harbored the water pools, heated with geological activity far below the earth’s crust.
 It used to be a German Internment camp during World War 1 in the 1910’s.
 That hot water sure must have relaxed those sore muscles, aching after the trails’ way.
 I got none of it.